andrewrk/chem/readme.md

   animations: {
     boom: {
       // frames can be a list of filenames or a string to match the beginning
-      // of files with. if you leave it out entirely, it defaults to the
+      // of files with.
+If you leave it out entirely, it defaults to the
       // animation name.
       frames: "explosion"
     },